cpeditor/cpeditor.github.io/content/en/docs/Preferences/Advanced.md

 A source file won't be opened if it's too long.

-### Load Test Case Length Limit
+### Display Test Case Length Limit

-The maximum number of characters in a test case to be loaded.
+The maximum number of characters in a test case to be displayed.

-A loaded test case will be elided and read-only if it's too long.
+A test case will be elided and read-only if it's too long.

 ## Network Proxy